Welcome to Situation Theatre, home to satire, feature articles, reviews, and video clips in search of a socialist utopia.

 Fuelled by correct ideas about social and environmental justice, I’ve since taken a 'mezze plate' or 'yum cha' approach to activism.
 I’ve tried the baba ganoush of the Australian Youth Climate Coalition, the hummus of UNICEF, the vine leaves of the NSW Reconciliation Council, and the tabouli of 350.org.
 I’ve also very much enjoyed the mixed dumplings of Friends of the Earth, The Greens, Solidarity and the Refugee Action Coalition.
 I would highly recommend all these groups to a friend, unless that friend was a wash out, in which case I’d suggest the Young Liberals.

-Apart from dabbling with these tasty treats, for the last four years I've been working as an ESL teacher.
-My job is to prepare students, mostly from Asia and the Middle-East, for Australian universities.
-I do this with a series of colourful darts and stunning portraits of John Howard, Philip Ruddock, Tony Abbott, Scott Morrison and Peter Dutton.
+Apart from dabbling with these tasty treats, in recent years I've been teaching English, politics and media, largely to international students.
+I do this with a series of colourful darts and stunning portraits of Rupert Murdoch, John Howard, Philip Ruddock, Tony Abbott, Scott Morrison, Peter Dutton and Malcolm Turnbull.

 At the start of 2014 I circled back to the insights of the young Philip Quast and created Situation Theatre, dedicated to ‘Activism.
 Arts.
 Chuckles.’
 While the site philosophy is strictly Quastian, its name is inspired by the Situationist International: a French band of revolutionary thinkers and avant-garde artists who had much to do with France’s Biggest Morning Tea, which happened in May 1968.

-Here you’ll find feature articles, satire, reviews and videos which are dedicated to fans of tinned meat, Blue Heelers and Home and Away everywhere.
+Here you’ll find creative work which is dedicated to fans of tinned meat, Blue Heelers and Home and Away everywhere.